Deadline to leave Dakota Access Pipeline site draws near

 'A deep sadness'

-The Oceti camp was the main camp closest to where the controversial pipeline will go underneath the Missouri River.
+Oceti Sakowin was the main camp closest to where the controversial pipeline will go underneath the Missouri River.
 At the peak of protests, the camp's population climbed to as many as 10,000 people.
 A couple hundred remained Tuesday as heavy equipment hauled away materials.
 Some campers also helped to clean up.

-"I have no fear ...
-I am living in the purest form I can," Eric Wallace-Senft told CNN affiliate KFYR.
+"I have no fear. ...
+I am living in the purest form I can," Eric Wallace-Senft told CNN affiliate KFYR-TV in Bismarck.
 "If they are people who want to harm me, then that's on them."

 Another woman seemed more circumspect.

 "There's obviously despair," Ellie Davis told the station.
-"There is like a deep sadness...
+"There is like a deep sadness. ...
 This was beautiful what was built here."

 North Dakota officials have strongly encouraged the remaining protesters to leave.
 Officials are offering buses to transport protesters to a transition center in Bismark, where they can receive medical evaluations, clean clothes, a hotel stay and bus fare home.

-"Our goal is that everyone who wants to vacate the camps prior to 2 p.m. tomorrow has every resource available to do so," Levi Bachmeier a policy adviser to Burgum, said Tuesday.
+"Our goal is that everyone who wants to vacate the camps prior to 2 p.m. tomorrow has every resource available to do so," Levi Bachmeier, a policy adviser to Burgum, said Tuesday.

+The North Dakota National Guard said $8.7 million had been spent on responding to the protests since August.

 A graceful exit